-Candidates who have not obtained a 2.1 may apply if they can show evidence of a postgraduate degree relevant to Educational Psychology (e.g. Masters or PhD).
-In the case of a Masters degree, the percentage mark should be given and/or academic qualifications (conversion) transcript.
+Candidates who have not obtained a 2.1 in their Psychology degree may apply if they can show evidence of a postgraduate degree relevant to Educational Psychology (e.g. Master's or PhD).
+In the case of a Master's degree, the percentage mark should be given and/or academic qualifications (conversion) transcript.